AnthonyKLCheung/datasciencecoursera/DataPrep/README.md

 Activity  Value set is {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}

 The rest of the columns are the mean of the following measurements.
-Features are normalized and bounded within [-1,1]
+Features are normalized and bounded within [-1,1] Detailed description of each of the features can be found at feature_info.txt and README.txt files in the root directory of the unzip content of the original data.

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y